This information will help you understand hair loss during cancer treatment.

 Additional resources for financial support include:

-Cancer care offers free wigs to cancer patients.
-Call 800-813-4673 and ask to speak with a social worker.
+Cancer care offers free wigs to people with cancer.
+Call 800-813-HOPE (800-813-4673) and ask to speak with a social worker.

 The Look Good Feel Better Program

 The Look Good Feel Better program is designed to help people cope with the effects that cancer treatment can have on their appearance.
 During weekly sessions, makeup artists teach makeup techniques, skin and nail care, and hair styling and head-covering options.
 To register for a class, call Look Good Feel Better at 800-395-LOOK (800-395-5665)or visit www.lookgoodfeelbetter.org